 You may not be aware of the ‘functioning alcoholic’ working in the cubicle next to you or the young man addicted to computer games or pornography.
-Society teaches us to hide or ignore our failings, putting our ‘best foot forward’ or a mask so that we function ‘normally’ – but at what consequence?
+Society teaches us to hide or ignore and mask our failings, but at what consequence?

 Clients come to see me at Therapy in London on a regular basis reliant on a number of different ‘crutches’ in order to cope in the world.
 Some of the most common addictions that I see within my private practice are: Drinking, gambling, recreational drug, pornography, computer games, shopping, internet dating, prescription drugs, smoking, sugar, work, food, sex, exercise, mobile phones, social media and many more!